nived-s/snake-game/README.md

 # snake-game
-A simple snake game using tutle module in Python.
+A simple snake game using turtle module in Python.